Monday, November 27, 2023

 Autumn.

 It is a reminder of the winter ahead.
 It is a reminder that by 5 pm the sun will be below the horizon and by 6 pm it will be dark.
-And while it would be cold outside, I would be safe wrapped in the cocoon and safety of home.
+And while it would be cold outside, I would be safe wrapped in the cocoon inside home.
 Perhaps, I would be sitting in front of the warm glow of the fireplace with a glass of wine while shadows dance on the walls.

 In going from summer to winter, the meaning and comfort of home changes in subtle ways.